-The Master of Professional Studies in Agriculture and Life Sciences is a 12 month program under the field of Global Development and was created in 1974 primarily for professionals interested in the multidisciplinary dimensions of rural development in developing countries, such as those employed by governments and non-governmental organizations.
+The Master of Professional Studies in Agriculture and Life Sciences is a one-year program under the field of Global Development and was created in 1974 primarily for professionals interested in the multidisciplinary dimensions of rural development in developing countries, such as those employed by governments and non-governmental organizations.

 The curriculum is especially relevant to experienced practitioners from any country that requires broad-gauged perspectives and knowledge about agriculture and development.
 The MPS graduate program provides various forums for critically analyzing alternative strategies and for learning about practices, technologies, approaches, and trends in agriculture and rural development efforts around the world.
 The program also provides opportunities to review and update skills in a discipline or other specialty.